mrodrigues22/neatback/IMPLEMENTATION_PLAN.md

-# NeatBack - Posture Tracking App MVP Implementation Plan
+# Slouti - Posture Tracking App MVP Implementation Plan

 > **Note**: This document describes an early implementation plan using body pose detection.
 The actual implementation uses **MediaPipe Face Landmarker** for more accurate sitting posture detection, and the Python service captures frames directly from the webcam rather than receiving them from the .NET app.
 See [IMPLEMENTATION_SUMMARY.md](IMPLEMENTATION_SUMMARY.md) for the current implementation.